Dexaran/ImmortalLottery/README.md

 2. Compile & deploy the [Entropy contract](https://github.com/Dexaran/ImmortalLottery/blob/main/IML_Entropy.sol).
 3. Call the [configure](https://github.com/Dexaran/ImmortalLottery/blob/main/IML_Lottery.sol#L346) function of the Lottery contract and set the (1) min deposit amount in WEI, (2) maximum amount of deposits allowed from one account (recommended 2 to 5 - higher value causes higher GAS during winner calculation), (3) duration of the deposit phase in seconds, (4) duration of the reveal phase in seconds.
 4. Call the set_entropy_contract() function of the Lottery contract and connect it with the Entropy contract address.
+5. Call the set_lottery_contract() function of the Entropy contract and connect it with the Lottery contract address.